Y3LLOWVESTS/rustyonions/README.md

 # RustyOnions
 > A Decentralized Quantum Substrate
 > Active build phase; expect frequent changes.
 This is a highly ambitious, experimental Web3 runtime.
-> **Status (Sep 27, 2025):** MAJOR REFACTOR IN PROGRESS - PERFECTION IS THE ONLY ACCEPTABLE OUTCOME
+> **Status (Oct 17, 2025):** MAJOR REFACTOR IN PROGRESS - PERFECTION IS THE ONLY ACCEPTABLE OUTCOME
-> EXPECT FREQUENT BREAKING & DAILY COMMITS
-> QRD:
-> ETA 3-4 MONTHS UNTIL COMPLETION OF PROJECT -
-> 99% AI generated code (Chatgpt writes the code + Grok reviews) -
-> Currently filling each crate up with documentation, IDBs, and scaffolding them out before build -
-> Redoing the microkernel entirely to reflect better design features
+> All IDB Documentation Complete for crates except for svc-mod, svc-ads, & svc-sandbox which we will revisit later because I havent quite decided on the implementation for these.
+> We are now working on the microkernel ( ron-kernel ) then ron-bus & ryker crates now that the blueprint phase is complete.

 ![RustyOnions Logo](assets/rustyonionslogo.png)